OutSystems/docs-product/src/develop/security/end-user-manage/intro.md

 You can [manage end users](accessing-users.md) through the **Users** console, which is available at `http://<environment address>/Users` or manage end users programmatically using the [Users API](../../../ref/apis/auto/users-api.final.md).

 ## Older subscription models
-Versions prior to Platform Server 11.7.0 don't support classifying internal vs. external end users, so customers should update to the latest version to take advantage of this.
-Older licensing models only licensed "named" users which didn't require end users to be classified as internal or external.
+Versions prior to Platform Server 11.7.0 don't support classifying end users as internal or external, so customers should update to the latest version to take advantage of this.
+Older licensing models licensed "named" users which didn't require end users to be classified as internal or external.

 ## Related resources
 * [Classify Users as Internal Users](classify-internal-users.md): includes information on configuring your email domains, for purposes of classifying users as internal or external.